kflores56/API-Weather-Analysis/README.md

 - Northern Hemisphere - Wind Speed (mph) vs. Latitude
 - Southern Hemisphere - Wind Speed (mph) vs. Latitude

-After each pair of plots, take the time to explain what the linear regression is modeling.
-For example, describe any relationships you notice and any other analysis you may have.
-Your final notebook must:

 ## Part II - Vacation Destination Analysis